sarahbachernegg/supabase-support-casebook/README.md

 ### 2. Realtime: subscription connects but receives no events

-**Area:** Supabase Realtime, Postgres Changes
-**Status:** Reproduced in a hosted Supabase project
+**Area:** Supabase Realtime, Postgres Changes **Status:** Reproduced in a hosted Supabase project

-A subscription reached `SUBSCRIBED`, and the insert succeeded, but no payload was received until the table was enabled for Postgres Changes / Realtime.
+A subscription reached SUBSCRIBED, and the insert succeeded, but no payload was received until the table was enabled for Postgres Changes / Realtime.

-**Takeaway:** `SUBSCRIBED` means the client joined the channel.
-It does not always mean a matching database change will be delivered.
+The misleading part is that SUBSCRIBED can look like the whole Realtime setup is working.
+In this case, it only confirmed that the client joined the channel.
+It did not prove that a matching database change would be delivered.

+This case was useful because it forced me to debug across a few layers:

+- client subscription status
+- schema and table names
+- event filters
+- database changes happening after subscription
+- Realtime table configuration
+- RLS visibility

 [Read case](cases/02-realtime-no-events.md)